 Berengere completed harvest of white grapes on 25th September and was very satisfied with the quality of these.

 Chateau Haut Reys

-Haut-Reys 2012 white had very good aromatic nose (acacia flower), very good acidity, freshness, nice balance and soft finish.
+Haut-Reys 2012 white had a very good aromatic nose (acacia flower), very good acidity, freshness, nice balance and soft finish.
 Charming wine.
 87p.
-Haut-Reys 2010 VV white had fine nose of acacia flower and lemon grass, fine acidity, touch of new oak obvious on the palate, fine finish.
+Haut-Reys 2010 VV white had a fine nose of acacia flower and lemongrass, fine acidity, touch of new oak obvious on the palate, fine finish.
 89p.
 I found VV version of red and white together with Cuvée Paumarel to be the ones to search for.

 Tasting of 2010 red Graves and 2012 white Graves at Chateau de Cerons